Office printer prices

 What is an all-in-one printer?

-An all-in-one printer can usually print, copy and scan as standard, but might also be able to provide:
+An all-in-one printer can usually print, copy and scan as standard, but might also be able to provide services like those described below:

 - Duplex (printing on both sides)